March 13, 2023 Musicology No Comments

 I’ve seen it countless times.
 Having an access story like, “I gave my demo to somebody,” can lead you down a weird path.
 Once there’s an access story in place, there seems to be a natural predisposition to see and substantiate plagiarism — the confirmation of an expectation that we’re being taken advantage of — and then, “garbage in garbage out,” similarly delusional conclusions.
 It’s a sympathetic view.
 The observations are real enough — as in this case in which there are observable similarities between these works; I can imagine the notions lining up in the plaintiff’s mind leading to the conclusion that copying and plagiarism are the cause, where mere coincidence is the infinitely more available and empirically defensible explanation.

 The complaint lists “Vocal melodies, the chord progressions, the drum beat patterns, the harmonica parts, the electric bass line parts, the tempos, and other key signatures,” which, in order to substantiate an infringement claim, would need to constitute original expression in Angelslang’s piece, and be found significantly in “Living In A Ghost Town.”
-And I looked and found none of those things to be true.
-None.
+And my analysis found none of those things to be true.

 There is nothing at all to be found in “So Sorry,” or in “Seed Of God” that is original and protectable by copyright and which substantially appears in “Living In A Ghost Town.”
 And that’s where the bar is.
 This one will go away.
 Bet on it.